vtluug/docker-manifests/funkwhale/README.md

 * We used the linked `docker-compose.yml` with the following modifications:
     * TODO
-* We use the linked `.env` file with the following modifications:
+Create `.env` in the current directory with the following variable defined:
     * TODO